lawrennd/talks/_ai/ai-for-science-bellairs-workshop-2026.md

 \notes{This leads to a provocation as to whether we are experiencing a paradigm shift in science, or more structurally a paradigm shift in the way our scientific paradigms are stored and shared.
 A fundamental change in the underpinning information infrastructure.}

-\newslides{Crossing fields: recovering the “totality” of science}
+\newslides{Crossing fields: recovering the "totality" of science}

 \slidesincremental{
 * We already struggle to see the *whole* of science across fields and institutions.